apache/shardingsphere/docs/document/content/features/observability/agent.en.md

 ## Background

-ShardingSphere-Agent is an independent and independently designed project based on ByteBuddy bytecode increase.
-Based on plugin design, it can integrate seamlessly with ShardingSphere.
+ShardingSphere-Agent is based on bytecode enhance and plugin design to provide APM, metrics and log.
-There are currently Log, metrics, APM and other observability capabilities available.

 ## Usage